 In June 2012, the SWRCB adopted a Water Quality Control Policy for Siting, Design, Operation, and Maintenance of On-site Wastewater Treatment Systems (OWTS).
 The policy establishes a set of comprehensive regulations for all aspects of siting, construction, and operating OWTS.
-The Merced County Division of Environmental Health enforces design standards for the operation and maintenance of on-site sewage disposal systems to minimize potential pollution of groundwater and surface water features (Merced County Code Chapter 9.54, Regulation of On-site Wastewater Treatment Systems).
+The Merced County Division of Environmental Health enforces design standards for the operation and maintenance of on-site sewage disposal systems to minimize potential pollution of groundwater and surface water features (MCC Chapter 9.54, Regulation of On-site Wastewater Treatment Systems).
 DEH requires that every occupied structure in the county that cannot be connected to a public wastewater treatment system must construct an OWTS under permit from DEH, consisting of an OWTS with effluent discharging into an approved subsurface disposal field.
 All systems must meet the minimum design standards of DEH, including location, system dimensions and capacity, soil capability, minimum depth to groundwater, and minimum separation distances between septic systems and wells, streams, and other water bodies.
 In order to obtain a permit, an applicant must provide DEH with a site plan indicating the dimensions and placement of the disposal field.
 DEH expects that their existing design standards for operation and maintenance of OWTS will usually meet the requirements of the Water Quality Control Policy for Siting, Design, Operation, and Maintenance of On-site Wastewater Treatment Systems.
+Because there are no wastewater treatment systems associated with the proposed Azevedo Dairy #2 Expansion project, this topic will not be discussed further.